Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging: Conclusion

 In conclusion, we have developed a novel deep learning method for few-view HR PCCT volumetric reconstruction in the New Zealand clinical trial at halved radiation dose and doubled imaging speed.
-Compared to the standard method used in the clinical trial for image reconstruction, the proposed method with the reduced number of projections produces equivalent or superior image quality.
+Compared to the standard commercial reconstruction method used in the clinical trial, the proposed method produces equivalent or superior image quality at halved radiation dose.
 We plan to translate the proposed method for few-view image reconstruction into the PCCT system and keep improving the method as the clinical trial proceeds.

+{A\arabic{figure}} A visual comparison example (an adjacent slice from that displayed in Fig.~\ref{fig:RFCAN}(a)) is displayed in Fig.~\ref{fig:SuppFigure}, as a complementary to Fig.~\ref{Fig:RecResultOfPatient}.
+It shows RFCAN output, final half-view reconstruction result, and full-view clinical reference.
+The bone edge pinpointed by the red arrow appears a little over-smoothed in the RFCAN result compared to the clinical reference.
+The final few-view reconstruction result improves the sharpness, which is also demonstrated in the intensity profiles.
+The noise texture improvement in soft tissue region is also observed, cross-validating the result observed in Figs.~\ref{Fig:RecResultOfPatient}(c) and (d).
+These improvements confirm the benefits of the other step from our two-step textural appearance tuning procedure besides the RFCAN processing.